duolanda/premiere-sequence-to-excel/README.md

 ## Notes

 - Timecode sometimes has an error of 1 frame.
-- 4k video may make excel file too big.
+- 4k video may make excel file too big（Now, if current environment contains PIL, the script will use it to reduce image size）.
+- Preview image generation doesn't perform well for multi video track sequences.